Killing of Abdel Fattah al-Sharif: Investigation and trial

 On 3 April, it was reported that both the Israeli and Palestinian pathologists had determined that it was Azaria's bullet which killed al-Sharif.
-It was also noted by the prosecution that the temperature during the incident was cold, debunking claims that the wearing of a coat by al-Sharif made it suspicious that he might be wearing an explosive vest.
+It was also noted by the prosecution that the temperature during the incident was cold, so al-Sharif wearing a coat at the time wouldn't have been suspicious.
 The military prosecution announced on 14 April that the soldier will be charged with manslaughter.
 Azaria's identity had been kept under gag order, which was lifted on 18 April following his indictment.
 Vice News obtained a classified IDF document concerning the killing.
 The document described internal investigations concluding that Azaria had actually killed al-Sharif because he felt that "he needs to die" since he was a terrorist.
 The report stated that both Palestinian assailants had already been checked by another soldier before Azaria's arrival at the scene.
 It also stated that Azaria had changed his version of events during his questioning, stating that he shot the assailant because he felt that there was a threat to his life.

 The trial opened on 9 May in a Jaffa court and Azaria was charged with manslaughter and conduct unbecoming of a noncommissioned officer.
 He denied the charge of manslaughter during his arraignment on May 23, pleading not guilty.
 The body of al-Sharif was returned to his family for his funeral, which was held on 28 May.
 On 29 May, Azaria's defence team demanded the body be returned, arguing its absence hampered legal proceedings.